rockhowse/nvidia-RAPIDS-repo-wrangler/002-wrangle-RAPIDS-git-repos/README.md

 ### cross repo top N frequency numbers

+`ORIGINAL FINDINDS` updated analysis below:

-If we count the number of times a particiular extension is in the top based on number of repos we get some interesting data.
+If we count the number of times a particular extension is in the top based on number of repos we get some interesting data.

 ```bash
 `=== RANK: #01 ===